Skip to main content

 Nusenda Investment Services provides estate management resources at https://investments.nusenda.org/estate-planning including checklists for when a spouse or parent passes, covering reaching out to financial and insurance professionals, learning about tax implications from inherited assets, and coordinating with legal professionals.
 Investment account claims through LPL Financial may follow a separate process.

-Processing timelines at Nusenda CU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Nusenda CU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Nusenda CU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD or joint account), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Nusenda CU includes Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD or joint account), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions